 TWENTY-FOUR (24) CONSECUTIVE MONTHS for private use owners, and TWELVE (12) CONSECUTIVE MONTHS for commercial use owners.
-However, the warranty coverage period on a snowmobile delivered between June 1st and December 1st of a given year will expire December 1st of the following year.
+However, the warranty coverage period on a snowmobile delivered between June 1st and December 1st of a given year will expire December 1st of the applicable year.
+A snowmobile is used commercially when it is used in connection with generating income or any work or employment during any part of the warranty period.
+A snowmobile is also used commercially when, at any point during the warranty period, it has commercial tags or is licensed for commercial use.